We're super excited to share more crafty DIY ideas with you.

 I have always been fascinated by these stories and trees hold a very special place in my heart.
 They are so majestic with their roots entombed deep in the earth and their branches stretching up towards the heavens.
-So I thought I’d make this one to remind us that Everything is connected.
-All religions, all cultures and all people.
+So I thought I’d repurpose a bicycle wheel to make one and remind us that Everything is connected.
+All religions, all cultures, and all people.

-To make the tree of life you’ll need a bicycle rim and 12 gauge round black jewelry wire (a 12 gauge wire is about 2 mm thick).
+To make the tree of life you’ll need a bicycle rim and a roll of 12 gauge black jewelry wire.
+A 12 gauge wire is about 2 mm thick (1/16″).
+I love using jewelry wire to create art.
+It’s super easy to work with.
+If you can’t find jewelry wire, normal wire will work too.
+It’s just a little more difficult to twist.
 The amount you use will depend on the size of your bicycle wheel or whatever round form you’re using.
 You also need some snips to cut the wire.

 If the rim still has the spokes remove them first and then spray paint the rim black.

 Measure the diameter of the rim and cut the jewelry wire into pieces that are about 1 3/4 times as long as the diameter of the rim.
 You’ll need about 60 pieces in total.
 The more pieces you cut the wider the tree trunk will be.

 Place all the strips of wire together and twist them tightly just off center from where the middle line would be to form the trunk.
 Place the twisted wire strips over the bicycle rim to check if you’re happy with the trunk length.
 If you look at a photo of a tree the trunk isn’t really that high in proportion to the tree so don’t twist the wire too far up.
 You won’t have enough to make the branches later.